Microfluidics: Acoustic droplet ejection

 Acoustic droplet ejection (ADE) uses a pulse of ultrasound to move low volumes of fluids (typically nanoliters or picoliters) without any physical contact.
 This technology focuses acoustic energy into a fluid sample to eject droplets as small as a millionth of a millionth of a litre (picoliter = 10^{−12} litre).
 ADE technology is a very gentle process, and it can be used to transfer proteins, high molecular weight DNA and live cells without damage or loss of viability.
 This feature makes the technology suitable for a wide variety of applications including proteomics and cell-based assays.

 Fuel cells

 Microfluidic fuel cells can use laminar flow to separate the fuel and its oxidant to control the interaction of the two fluids without the physical barrier that conventional fuel cells require.

 Astrobiology

 To understand the prospects for life to exist elsewhere in the universe, astrobiologists are interested in measuring the chemical composition of extraplanetary bodies.
-Because of their small size and wide-ranging functionality, microfluidic devices are uniquely suited for these remote sample analyses.
+Because of their small size and wide-ranging functionality, microfluidic devices are suited for these remote sample analyses.
 From an extraterrestrial sample, the organic content can be assessed using microchip capillary electrophoresis and selective fluorescent dyes.
 These devices are capable of detecting amino acids, peptides, fatty acids, and simple aldehydes, ketones, and thiols.
-These analyses coupled together could allow powerful detection of the key components of life, and hopefully inform our search for functioning extraterrestrial life.
+These analyses coupled together could allow detection of the key components of life, and inform the search for functioning extraterrestrial life.